mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/model_saving.md

 ## Overview

-In this tutorial, we mainly explain how to utilize MindSpore for distributed network training and saving model files.
-In a distributed training scenario, model saving can be divided into merged and non-merged saving: merged saving requires additional communication and memory overhead, and each card saves the same model file, each model file contains all the weights of the network, while non-merged saving saves only the weights of the current card slicing, which effectively reduces the communication and memory overhead required for aggregation.
+In distributed training scenarios, model saving can be categorized into merged and non-merged saving: merged saving requires additional communication and memory overheads, and the same model files are saved for each card, each of which contains all the weights of the network; non-merged saving saves only the weights of the current card cuts, which effectively reduces the communication and memory overheads required for aggregation.
+This tutorial describes how to train a distributed network and save model files based on MindSpore.

 Related interfaces:

-1. `mindspore.set_auto_parallel_context(strategy_ckpt_config=strategy_ckpt_dict)`: The configuration used to set the parallel strategy file. `strategy_ckpt_dict` is used to set the configuration of the parallel strategy file and is of dictionary type. strategy_ckpt_dict = {"load_file": ". /stra0.ckpt", "save_file": ". /stra1.ckpt", "only_trainable_params": False}, where:
+1. `mindspore.set_auto_parallel_context(strategy_ckpt_config=strategy_ckpt_dict)`: The configuration used to set the parallel strategy file. `strategy_ckpt_dict` is used to set the configuration of the parallel strategy file and is of dictionary type.

+    strategy_ckpt_dict = {"load_file": ". /stra0.ckpt", "save_file": ". /stra1.ckpt", "only_trainable_params": False}, where:

     - `load_file(str)`: The path to load the parallel sharding strategy.
 Default: `""`.
     - `save_file(str)`: Save the paths for the parallel sharding strategy.
 This parameter must be set for distributed training scenarios.
 Default: `""`.
     - `only_trainable_params(bool)`: Save/load strategy information for trainable parameters only.
 Default: `True`.

 2. `mindspore.train.ModelCheckpoint(prefix='CKP', directory=None, config=None)`: This interface is called to save network parameters during training.
 Specific strategy can be configured in this interface by configuring `config`, and see interface `mindspore.train.CheckpointConfig`.
-It should be noted that in parallel mode you need to specify a different checkpoint save path for each script running on each card, to prevent conflicts when reading and writing files.
+Note: in parallel mode you need to specify a different checkpoint save path for each script running on each card, to prevent conflicts when reading and writing files.

 3. `mindspore.train.CheckpointConfig(save_checkpoint_steps=10, integrated_save=True)`: Configure the strategy for saving Checkpoints. `save_checkpoint_steps` indicates interval steps to save the checkpoint. `integrated_save` indicates whether to perform merged saving on the split model files in the automatic parallel scenario.
-The merged saving function is only supported in auto-parallel scenarios, not in manual parallel scenarios.
+Note: The merged saving function is only supported in auto-parallel scenarios, not in manual parallel scenarios.

 ## Operation Practice